-You can make certain types of minor changes to your house without needing to apply for planning permission, these are called "permitted development rights".
+You can make certain types of minor changes to your house without needing to apply for planning permission these are called "permitted development rights".

 In exceptional cases, permitted development rights may have been withdrawn from a property.
 In these circumstances, a planning application may be necessary, although no fee will be payable.
-To find out if this is the case please contact Development Control.
+To find out if this is the case please contact Development Management.

 on detached houses, a single storey extension of up to 8 metres in length (measured from the original rear wall of the building) and less than 4 metres in height may be added subject to the prior approval of the Local Planning Authority.